EmilRamsvik/twitter-note-publisher/parse_notes/booknotes2021.md

 - Ipso-facto: by that very fact or act
 - You can't read the label while you are sitting inside the jar.
 - "When all you got is a hammer, everything looks like a nail" - Abraham Maslow.
-- Although the term "brainwashing" was invented by the CIA (THe term came from an op-ed,  part of the testing of tag phrases by the CIA) it came to be the greatest fear of the American people during the cold war.
+- Although the term "brainwashing" was invented by the CIA (The term came from an op-ed,  part of the testing of tag phrases by the CIA) it came to be the greatest fear of the American people during the cold war.
 Even though this phenomenon was only dreamed up by the CIA themselves.
 - Jerusalem Syndrome: Temporary fit of madness when visiting a holy place (Extreme ego inflation)
 - The term "Worth his salt" came from ancient Rome where legionaries where paid in salt.